-- 13.3 The City recognizes the Group is composed of salaried and hourly, professional members whose hours and methods of work are defined by the requirements of their respective positions. - Non-salaried employees may request to be compensated with compensatory time at the rate of one and one-half (11⁄2) hours for each hour of overtime worked.
-All overtime must receive the prior approval of the department head.
-If compensatory time is to be used to compensate overtime hours, the employee and the department head prior to the hours being worked must agree to it.
+- 13.3 The City recognizes the Group is composed of salaried and hourly, professional members whose hours and methods of work are defined by the requirements of their respective positions. - Non-Salaried employees may request to be compensated with compensatory time at the rate of one and one half (1 1⁄2) hours for each hour of overtime worked.
+All overtime must receive the prior approval of the Department Head.
+If compensatory time is to be used to compensate overtime hours, the employee and the Department Head prior to the hours being worked must agree to it.
 Compensatory time may be accrued to a total of forty (40) hours.
-An hourly employee called back to work after normal working hours, shall be paid one and one-half (11⁄2) times the employee's regular hourly rate of pay for a minimum of two (2) hours for each such call back.
+An hourly employee called back to work after normal working hours, shall be paid one and one half (1 1⁄2) time the employee's regular hourly rate of pay for a minimum of two (2) hours for each such call back.
 Any compensatory time unused at the end of the last full pay period in June will be paid at the current hourly rate in the last full payroll period in June.